psf/pyperf/doc/cli.rst

 .. versionchanged:: 1.2
    The ``--benchmark`` option can now be specified multiple times.

+Checks:

+* Warn if the standard deviation is greater than 10% of the mean
+* Warn if the minimum or the maximum is 50% smaller or greater than the mean
+* Warn if the shortest raw value took less than 1 millisecond
+* Warn if ``nohz_full`` Linux kernel option and the Linux ``intel_pstate`` CPU driver if found in the ``cpu_config`` metadata

 Example of a stable benchmark::

     $ python3 -m perf check telco.json